Clifford Allbutt: Leeds, London, Cambridge

 In 1870 Allbutt published Medical Thermometry, an article outlining the history of thermometry and describing his invention: a clinical thermometer approximately 6 inches in length that a physician could have habitually in a pocket.
-His version of the thermometer, devised in 1867, was quickly adopted elsewhere, instead of the model previously in use, which was one foot long and which patients were required to hold for about twenty minutes.
+His version of the thermometer, devised in 1867, was manufactured by the company Harvey & Reynolds founded by Leeds Quaker and chemist Thomas Harvey, and quickly adopted elsewhere, instead of the model previously in use, which was one foot long and which patients were required to hold for about twenty minutes.

 Allbutt conducted some of his work at the nearby West Riding Asylum, Wadsley.
 In his monograph On the Use of the Ophthalmoscope in Diseases of the Nervous System and of the Kidneys (1871), Allbutt included an appendix of two hundred and fourteen cases of insanity he had observed with an ophthalmoscope at the asylum.
 He found changes in the eye in a large proportion of those diagnosed with old or organic cases of brain disease.
 He argued use of the ophthalmoscope would help remove 'the metaphysical or transcendental habit of thought' and bring a 'more vigorous and more philosophical mode of investigation' to disorders of the brain.

 His other work included initiating and encouraging the practice of consultation between medical witnesses before the hearing of legal cases.
 In 1884 he gave the Goulstonian Lectures 'Chapters on visceral neuroses' at the Royal College of Physicians.
 In 1885 he introduced the surgical treatment of tuberculous glands in the neck.
 In an address at Glasgow in 1888 he urged the study of comparative medicine, proposing that information gained by observing the physiology and diseases of animals could often be applied to human medicine.
 Allbutt also made important studies of tetanus and hydrophobia.